Ian Happ Player Props: Cubs vs. Brewers

-On Monday, Ian Happ (batting .194 in his past 10 games) and the Chicago Cubs play the Milwaukee Brewers, whose starting pitcher will be Julio Teheran.
-First pitch is at 2:10 PM ET.
+On Tuesday, Ian Happ (.500 slugging percentage in past 10 games, including two home runs) and the Chicago Cubs play the Milwaukee Brewers, whose starting pitcher will be Wade Miley.
+First pitch is at 4:10 PM ET.

 Ian Happ Game Info & Props vs. the Brewers